velinbta/Programing-Fundamentals-Java-January-2023/Text Processing/ExtractPersonInformation-01/README.txt

 1. Extract Person Information
 Write a program that reads n lines of strings and extracts the name and age of a given person.
 The name of the person will be between "@" and "|".
-The person’s age will be between "#" and "*".
+The persons age will be between "#" and "*".
 Example: "Hello my name is @Peter| and I am #20* years old."
 For each found name and age print a line in the following format "{name} is {age} years old."